sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 Duration: 45 minutes

-In this exercise, you will install Oracle XE on your Lab VM, load a sample database supporting an application, and then migrate the database to the "on-premises" SQL Server 2017 instance.
+In this exercise, you will install Oracle XE on your Lab VM, load a sample database supporting an application, and then migrate the database to the on-premises SQL Server 2017 instance.

 ### Task 1: Install Oracle XE